Social Security Agreement between Australia and The Netherlands - Frequently Asked Questions

-People living in Australia can lodge claims for the Netherlands and Australian benefits with any Centrelink office.
+People living in Australia can lodge claims for the Netherlands and Australian benefits with any Centrelink Customer Service Centre.
 Centrelink will supply all the necessary claim forms.

 People living in the Netherlands can lodge claims for Australian and Netherlands' benefits with the Netherlands' Social Insurance Bank (Sociale Verzekeringsbank – SVB) or with UWV Gak for disability claims.

 In Australia's case, payment starts from the date the claim is lodged, or if the claim is lodged early, the date the person qualifies for payment.

 If you get an Australian pension in Australia, the Department of Human Services will pay it directly into your bank account every 2 weeks.

 If you are living overseas, your Australian pension will be paid directly into your bank account every 4 weeks.
 Payments made to customers in the Netherlands are in Euros.

 The Netherlands will pay its own benefits through the Netherlands' Social Insurance Bank (Sociale Verzekeringsbank – SVB) or UWV Gak.
 Payments are made monthly to people living in Australia.